TanJunHong/modsize/README.md

 # modsize.py

 A tool used to change the image height/width property of an image.
-Currently only png/jpg files are supported.
+Currently only png files are supported.
+<br>Code only works in Linux environment.
+Modified from original repo to work on Python 3

 ## Usage